 “She has an awesome personality—so sweet, so loving.
 She wants to meet all dogs and all people,” says owner Kate Feldman, 26.
 “She makes me so happy.”

 Apparently, many New Yorkers share Feldman’s sentiment.
-These charming clowns were New York’s most popular dog in the AKC’s 2020 breed rankings.
-They made the top five in other major U.S. cities.
+These charming clowns were the nation’s most popular dog in the AKC’s 2022 breed rankings.
+They also made the top five in other major U.S. cities.